lbbe-software/DRomics/README.md

 # The vignette
 A vignette is attached to the `DRomics` package.
+This vignette is intended to help users to start using the `DRomics` package.
+It is complementary to the reference manual where you can find more details on each function of the package.
+The first part of this vignette (Main workflow, steps 1 to 4) could also help users of the first shiny application `DRomics-shiny`.
+The second part (Help for biological interpretation of `DRomics` outputs) could also help users of the second shiny application `DRomicsInterpreter-shiny`.

 The development version of the pdf of this vignette can be see
 <a href="https://github.com/aursiber/DRomics/blob/master/DRomics_vignette.pdf" target="_blank">here</a>.